 Although SBA loans are government loans, many private companies excel at helping small businesses find them.
 One such lender is Truist, which offers loans with terms spanning five to 25 years.
 Learn more in our review of Truist.

-Merchant cash advances are ideal for businesses that rely on credit card and debit card sales.
+A merchant cash advance is ideal for a business that relies on credit card and debit card sales.
 Funding is provided upfront in exchange for a percentage of the company’s future sales.
 Merchant cash advance terms are short, with repayments usually made within three to six months.
 Terms for merchant cash advances are typically faster depending on your business sales.
 Payments for merchant cash advances could happen daily.
-For instance, payments may be 10% total of your daily credit card sales.
+For instance, payments may be 10 percent of your daily credit card sales.

 Microloans offer a short-term option for financing.
 The maximum time frame is six years, but most loans require repayment in three to four years.
 The maximum amount for a microloan is $50,000, according to the SBA.
 Interest rates for microloans are established by the current rates set by the U.S. Department of the Treasury.